mviens/hotscript/README.md

 **Paul P.**
 > The elegance of what you have built here is in the simplicity of being able to use it.

+**Dave V.**
+> I can honestly say that if I have to go without HotScript I will be a very unhappy camper.
+The custom tasks that I have it do make my life so much simpler.
+Just being able to change to all caps or titles alone is worth having it.
+I use it every day, all day.
+It would be like telling me I can no longer drive and have to go back to horse and carriage.

 **Anonymous**
 > The amount of time HotScript saves me during the week is remarkable.